-Writing Resources for graduate students: The files below are a selection of handouts used for a writing workshop entitled The Art of Writing & Editing Graduate School Papers presented to graduate students at the Seattle campus of the University of Washington during the fall quarter of 2012.
+Writing Resources for graduate students: The files below are a selection of handouts used for a writing workshop entitled The Art of Writing & Editing Graduate School Papers presented to graduate students at the University of Washington in Seattle.

 A SHORT selection of grammar tips for writing sentences, avoiding run-on sentences, active vs. passive verbs, pronouns, et cetera.